 The reality is that most sales managers will coach to the flavor of the field visit.
 They will identify several areas for development on each field visit.

 Sales managers must stay focused on coaching only one development area and ensure mastery of that area before moving onto another.
-The STAR Focused Coaching Planning spreadsheet has a column to input the key area for development.

 As a sales manager, your time is your most important resource.
 The most impactful use of your time is sales coaching.